-The classic Margarita recipe features tequila, orange liqueur and fresh lime juice, but as with most classics, bartenders and enthusiasts find ways to tweak the formula to their liking.
-One twist on the original has become a modern-classic: Tommy’s Margarita, which was created by Julio Bermejo in the early ’90s at Tommy’s Mexican Restaurant, a San Francisco favorite dating back to 1965.
+The traditional Margarita recipe features tequila, fresh lime juice, and orange liqueur, but as with most classics, bartenders and enthusiasts have found ways to riff on the original formula.
+One such twist has become a modern classic: Tommy’s Margarita, which was created by the legendary Julio Bermejo in the early ’90s at his family’s San Francisco restaurant Tommy’s Mexican.

-Tommy’s version is characterized by its lack of orange liqueur.
-Rather than using the sweetener to balance the tequila and lime, Bermejo relies solely on agave nectar, a sweetener made from the same plant that produces tequila.
-This simple swap creates a cocktail that tastes similar to the original and saves the drinker a few calories.
-It became emblematic of the lighter, fresher style of eating and drinking that was taking place in California at the time and still drives much of the culinary and bar scene today.
+Sweetened solely with agave nectar, the Tommy’s Margarita is characterized by its lack of orange liqueur.
+It also calls for 100% agave tequila that is free of refined sugar or additives.
+These simple choices create a slightly less sweet cocktail that puts the focus on tequila while saving the drinker a few calories.
+In the ’90s, the Tommy’s Margarita became emblematic of a lighter, fresher style of eating and drinking that was taking place in California and which still drives much of the culinary and bar scene today.

-Rim a rocks glass with salt and set it aside.
+Rub the rim of a rocks glass with a lime wedge, dip the rim in salt to coat, and set aside.

-Add the tequila, lime juice and agave nectar into a shaker with ice and shake until well-chilled.
+Add the tequila, lime juice, and agave nectar to a shaker with ice.

 Strain over fresh ice into the prepared glass.